“Did You Travel For Heart Valve Surgery?” Asks Carol

 - Second, traveling for heart valve surgery does occur – and, quite frequently.
 That said, many hospitals have services to make your pre- and post-operative time very manageable.

 I believe several of our readers did, in fact, travel for their heart surgery.
 If you are one of them, can you help Carol?
-Simply click here to leave a comment.
-We would love to read about your experience.
+Simply scroll below to post a comment or read other patient posts.

 Keep on tickin!